GenesysCloudBlueprints/schedule-callback-via-script/blueprint/index.md

 ---
-title: Build a script that allows agents to schedule a callback during a call
+title: Build a script that allows agents to schedule a callback during a voice interaction
 author: agnes.corpuz
 indextype: blueprint
 icon: blueprint
 image: images/banner.png
 category: 4
 summary: |
-  This Genesys Cloud Developer Blueprint provides instructions for building a script to allow agents to schedule a callback via Script while a voice interaction is ongoing.
-You can deploy all the components used in this solution with the Terraform Genesys Cloud CX as Code provider.
+  This Genesys Cloud Developer Blueprint builds a script that allows agents to schedule a callback during a voice interaction.
+You deploy all the components used in this solution with the Terraform Genesys Cloud CX as Code provider.
 ---
 :::{"alert":"primary","title":"About Genesys Cloud Blueprints","autoCollapse":false}
 Genesys Cloud blueprints were built to help you jump-start building an application or integrating with a third-party partner.